mesosphere/d2iq-engineering-blog/content/posts/improved-crd-validation-with-common-expression-language/index.md

               rule: self.min <= self.current && self.current <= self.max
 ```

-Our build annotations above combined both OpenAPI validations to add minimum, maximum, and defaults so the `min`, `max`, and `current` properties, and add the CEL validation rules via the `x-kubernetes-validations` schema extension.
+Our build annotations above combined both OpenAPI validations to add minimum, maximum, and defaults to the `min`, `max`, and `current` properties, and add the CEL validation rules via the `x-kubernetes-validations` schema extension.
 This is used by the API server to run the specified validations.

 Notice how we set the validation rule on the `PlaceholderSpec` object in our Go code.
 This sets the scope of the rule, i.e. the `self` variable in the CEL validation will be set to the value of the property that is annotated when the rule is evaluated.
 This allows for access to any properties below this point in the object, but not up.
 Be mindful of this when specifying your validation rules, and limit the scope as much as necessary by placing your validation rules at the appropriate level in your object.